SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 rupaya-cli masternode status
 ```

+If you see status `Not capable masternode: Hot node, waiting for remote activation`, you need to wait a bit longer for the blockchain to reach consensus.
+It's not uncommon to take 30 minutes before activation can be done.

 If you see status `Masternode successfully started`, you've done it, congratulations.
 Go hug someone now :)
 It will take a few hours until the first rewards start coming in.